Oddworld: Oddworld species

-Stranger's Wrath introduced new species such as the Clakkers, who are anthropomorphic, flightless birds); the Outlaws, bulbous, hairless, blue-green humanoids; the Steef, feline-featured, gracile-legged centaurs; the Grubbs. amphibian-like bipeds that are symbionts of the Steef; the Oktigi, amphibious, parasitic cephalopods related to the Glukkons; and the Gloktigi, large, cephalopod-like bipeds related to the Oktigi and Glukkons.
+Stranger's Wrath introduced new species such as the Clakkers, who are anthropomorphic, flightless birds; the Outlaws, bulbous, hairless, blue-green humanoids; the Steef, feline-featured, gracile-legged centaurs; the Grubbs, amphibian-like bipeds that are symbionts of the Steef; the Oktigi, amphibious, parasitic cephalopods related to the Glukkons; and the Gloktigi, large, cephalopod-like bipeds related to the Oktigi and Glukkons.

-Oddworld: Soulstorm introudced repalcement creatures such as the Sleeches to replace the Fleeches from Exoddus and a big Slig known as the 'Slig Mama' which a Slig operates inside a protective casing and fires missiles towards Abe and yells common Slig phraeses like "Halt!" and "Freeze!"
+Oddworld: Soulstorm introduced replacement creatures such as the Sleeches to replace the Fleeches from Exoddus and a big Slig known as the 'Slig Mama' which a Slig operates inside a protective casing and fires missiles towards Abe and yells common Slig phrases like "Halt!" and "Freeze!"

 In the Oddworld games, the GameSpeak feature allows the player to interact with the non-playable characters (NPCs).
-Examples of GameSpeak commands in the original game Abe's Oddysee are "Hello", "Follow me" and "Wait."
+Examples of GameSpeak commands in the original game Abe's Oddysee are "Hello", "Follow me" and "Wait".
 Rescuing Mudokons and opening certain doors are all achieved through GameSpeak.
 Enemies possessed by Abe can also use GameSpeak, and one can take control of Slig guards, use Glukkons to command subservient Sligs, or use Sligs to call their Slog pets to heel.
 GameSpeak also included burps and flatulence, for comical effect.
-The GameSpeak feature was modified in Stranger's Wrath, with a single talk button that caused the Stranger to say something appropriate to the situation.
-This context-sensitive GameSpeak also worked for questioning the Clakker and Grubb townsfolk.
-This change made the talk button more comparable to a universal-action button.
+The GameSpeak feature is modified in Stranger's Wrath, with a single talk button that causes the Stranger to say something appropriate to the situation.
+This context-sensitive GameSpeak also works for questioning the Clakker and Grubb townsfolk.
+This change makes the talk button more comparable to a universal-action button.